Managed file transfer: Background

 From its inception, FTP has made moving large volumes of bulk data between any two entities — including file servers, applications, and trading partners — possible.
 However, FTP (and other communication protocols such as HTTP and SMTP) do not, on their own, provide a way to secure or manage file transfers.
 Regardless of the lack of security and management capabilities, many companies have continued to transport large batches of structured and unstructured data using these protocols.

 This practice is changing, however.
 According to Gartner Research, "Organizations of all sizes continue to invest in MFT platforms that enable secure and private transportation of files — across size and volume levels — internally and externally."
 MFT has also found a foothold among file transfer protocols and solutions because of its focus on facilitating the "transfer of large file sizes and volume."

 MFT is often used by companies in the retail, banking, healthcare, manufacturing, telecommunication and insurance industries.

 The global MFT market was estimated at US$1.3 billion in 2020 and is projected to reach US$2.4 billion by 2027.

-MFT Features
+Features

 While Managed File Transfer always covers the same features—reporting (e.g., notification of successful and unsuccessful file transfers), non-repudiation, audit trails, global visibility, automation of file transfer-related activities and processes, end-to-end security, and performance metrics/monitoring—the way it is used has a major impact on the nature of the appropriate solution.
 Gartner analysts agree on 4 different use cases for MFT: